mattyfew/lectures/node_workshop/README.md

-I'm Matt Fewer, a teacher and developer here at <u>SPICED Academy</u>.
+I'm Matt Fewer, a teacher and developer here at [SPICED Academy](https://www.spiced-academy.com/).
 We are a computer programming bootcamp specializing in teaching Full Stack Development with JavaScript and Node.js.
 The courses we currently offer are:

 	1. Full Stack Web Development [full-time]
 	2. Front End Web Development [part-time]